dcastro/linear-locks/README.md

 ```

 Acquiring mutexes in the wrong order (e.g. trying to acquire a mutex of
 level 0 with a key of level 2) would be a type error.
-This ensures locks
+This ensures
-are always acquired in order of increasing level, preventing circular
+mutexes are always acquired in order of increasing level, preventing
-waits and thus deadlocks.
+circular waits and thus deadlocks.

 The key is linearly typed, it must be consumed *exactly once*.
 Using the
 same key to acquire 2 mutexes would be a type error.